Abd002/OpenPrinting-GSoC-Proposal/README.md

 - ### **Why Me:**
   I have strong experience in C/C++ and Qt and have already explored `cpdb-libs` and `cpdb-backend-cups` repositories, as well as D-Bus APIs.
 My problem-solving experience will help me complete this task efficiently.

+- ### **Technical Approach**
+  1. Extend D-Bus
+      - Adding **error** signal with its details like (Id, message, action)
+      - Adding **resolveError** method to handle the error
+  2. cpdb backend
+      - Detect certificate errors
+      - Emit **error** signal and handle **resolveError** request to solve the problem
+  3. cpdb libs
+      - Attach frontend to error so it can listen to it
+      - Can solve the problem by calling **resolveError**
+      - Add some API functionality so that a print dialog can make use of it to display the error.
 - ### **Time Commitment:**
   - **Before GSoC:** 10+ hours/week to familiarize myself with the codebase and architecture and communicate with mentors.
   - **During GSoC:** 40 hours/week except during my final exams.
     - **Final exams:** From **June 9 to June 23**; reduced availability (~10 hours/week).
   - **After GSoC:** I want to continue contributing to the project, help others, and possibly become a mentor.

 ### **Expected Timeline:**